From my bookshelf- The Four by Scott Galloway

 in our life for years to come.

-They added convenience to life in all aspects, however excess of
+They added convenience to life in all aspects, however an excess of

 everything is bad- I had heard from my grandfather two decades back when my